izm20/all-in-one-media-server/README.md

 - Connects your services securely to the VPN network.

 ### Flaresolverr

 - Access Flaresolverr configuration via http://localhost:8191.
 - Configure CAPTCHA solving options for various services.
-- Now this service is under the vpn network.
+- Now this service is under the VPN network.

 ### Deluge

 - Access Deluge web UI at http://localhost:8112.
 - Set up your download directories and preferences.
-- Now this service is under the vpn network.
+- Now this service is under the VPN network.

+### Organizr

+- Access Organizr web UI at http://localhost:9983.
+- Configure Organizr to access and manage all your media server tools in one place.

+### Netdata

+- Access Netdata web UI at http://localhost:19999.
+- Monitor system performance and resource usage in real-time.

+### Watchtower

+- Watchtower is responsible for automatic container updates.
+- Configuration options for Watchtower can be found in the `docker-compose.yml` file under the `watchtower` service.
+- By default, Watchtower is scheduled to check for updates every Sunday at 4:00 AM (00:00:00 UTC on Sundays).
+You can adjust the schedule as needed.

 ## Notes

 - Keep sensitive information (e.g., tokens, passwords) secure in the `.env` file.
 - This setup is extensible and can be further customized to fit your needs.

-## Tutorial Reference

-This repository was inspired by the tutorial: [All-In-One Media Server with Docker](https://academy.pointtosource.com/containers/all-in-one-media-server-docker/).
-In this tutorial, you can find detailed instructions on how to configure each tool.

 ## License